alexsaunderswps/User-Guides/finished/English/markdown_files/cable_creation_guide.md

    - Cut the rope at a 45° angle in the center of the tape reinforcement
    - Use a flame to melt the rope to reduce fraying/slipping of core strands
    - *This melted end will be hot.
 Wait until end has cooled before proceeding*
+   - Tape the cut end to protect the exposed rope core

 3. **Secure working end to USB cable**
    - Measure back 5 - 6 inches from cable tip